 I’m Dr. Megan Carney (you can call me Megan) and I help people who are worried there might be something wrong with themselves or their child.
-I provide an individualized evaluation to meet your needs and answer your most pressing questions.
-I’ve been helping people answer questions about themselves and their children since 2012 and have taught many others how to do the same.
+I talk to you, we do some tests, I try to talk to someone who knows you, and answer your most pressing questions.
+I even give you some next steps based on those answers.
+I’ve been helping learn about themselves and their children since 2012 and have taught many others how to do the same.

 I know it is not easy finding someone you trust to share deep, personal things about yourself.
 You should know that I only share information with your permission or when required by law.
 There is little that you could say that will shock me so please, don’t hold back on my account!
-I also know you don’t live under a rock somewhere which means the world and your experiences effect you - I want us to think about how those things impact what is going on with you.
-And while I might not know exactly how it feels to have lived your life, I can tell you that your feelings are valid and let you know if what you’re experiencing is a common response or not (spoiler alert, usually it is common).
+I also know you don’t live under a rock somewhere which means the world and your experiences impact you - I want us to think about how the world makes you feel too.
+And while I might not know exactly how it feels to have lived your life, I can tell you that your feelings are valid and let you know if what you’re worrying about is a common response to what you’ve experienced or not.
 I know there is not just one way to be and we each have to face our own struggles the best way we can.

-You deserve the relief that comes with feeling heard, knowing answers, and having a plan for how to get better.
-If you are interested in learning how we can answer your questions and stop feeling hopeless, schedule your free 15 minute call here now to find out how !
-If you don’t see a time that works for call me at 208-843-3149 and I’ll get back to you as soon as possible.
+You deserve the relief that comes with feeling heard, knowing answers, understanding yourself, and having a plan for how to get better.
+If you are interested in learning how we can answer your questions and stop feeling so worried, schedule your free 15 minute call here now to find out how !
+If you don’t see a time that works for you leave a message at 208-843-3149 and I’ll get back to you as soon as possible.

 Banner photography taken and provided by Michael Carney